Golden Chicken Broth (Brodo di Pollo)

 How can I use chicken broth besides in noodle soup?

-For ideas on how to use chicken broth, here are a few ways we use chicken broth in our kitchen.
+For ideas on how to use chicken broth, here are a few ways we make good use of it in our kitchen:

-• Risottos: (Risotto Milanese being by far the most made risotto at our house).
+• Risotto (Risotto Milanese being by far the most made risotto at our house).

-• Soups: All kinds of soups—noodle soup, French onion soup, Mediterranean fennel pumpkin soup, cauliflower soup, Tuscan ribollita, Mediterranean avgolemono chicken soup…
+• Soup – All kinds of soups: noodle soup, French onion soup, Mediterranean pumpkin soup, cauliflower soup, Tuscan ribollita, Mediterranean avgolemono chicken soup…

-• To Enrich – a few cubes added to lentils, lasagne, pasta, rice…
+• To Enrich – A few cubes added to lentils, lasagna, pasta, rice…

 • To Moisten